Walking

 in metres

-The calculation adds one minute for every 20 metres, with proportionate adjustment for slower walkers.
+The calculation adds one minute for every 20 metres, again with proportionate adjustment for slower walkers.
 You really need to

 decide here whether the descent is going to make life easy or difficult, or

-have little material impact.
+on the OS map, the steeper it will be.
 Often a difficult section might be offset by an

 easy section.
 I suggest if it looks obviously easy, leave the